opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

     * If the change to fix the error is just editorial you can also submit directly a pull request without opening an issue before

 ## Proposing Changes
 The specification is under continuous evolution.
-The process for making changes is outlined in the [DEVELOPMENT](./DEVELOPMENT.md) document.
+The process for making changes is outlined in the [DEVELOPMENT](./DEVELOPMENT.md) Document.

 ## Joining Contributors
 A [contributor](#) is anyone participating in the DPDS community in one of the ways described in this document.

-If you've made significant contributions to the development of the DPDS specification, you have the option to be credited in the [CONTRIBUTORS](#) document.
+If you've made significant contributions to the development of the DPDS specification, you have the option to be credited in the [CONTRIBUTORS](#) Document.
-Just send an email to [mailto:odm.info@quantyca.it] with your information and a brief description of your work to be added to the list of contributors.
+Just send an email to [odm.info@quantyca.it](mailto:odm.info@quantyca.it) with your information and a brief description of your work to be added to the list of contributors.

 ## Becoming a Maintainer
 A [maintainer](#) is anyone who has commit rights on the specification repository.

 All contributors who have significantly participated in the development of the specification can request to become maintainers.
-The procedure for submitting a request to become a maintainer and the process by which the maintainer role is assigned and revoked is described in the [GOVERNANCE](GOVERNANCE.md) document.
+The procedure for submitting a request to become a maintainer and the process by which the maintainer role is assigned and revoked is described in the [GOVERNANCE](GOVERNANCE.md) Document.

 ## Joining the Technical Steering Committee